 - Dedicated resources for your site reduces server response time significantly.

-- Try to avoid redirects as much as possible.
-If required, serve redirects through Server instead of WordPress.
+- Serve redirects through Server instead of WordPress.

 - Enable gzip or brotli compression.